stennety/mywebsite/projects.md

 [Naive Bayes Trainer](https://github.com/davidmerrick/Naive-Bayes-Trainer)

-NodeJS app that provides a UI for training a Naive Bayes classifier.
+Webapp that provides a UI for training and testing a Naive Bayes classifier on a set of text.

-Also provides UI for testing the classifier.
-Built with ReactJS, Socket.io, Express, and Redux.
+> Tech Used: ReactJS, Gulp, Socket.io, Express, and Redux.

 [Alexa-TriMet](https://www.david-merrick.com/2017/04/26/alexa-skill-for-trimet-arrivals/)

-Alexa skill, written in NodeJS, that fetches the latest arrivals for TriMet buses and trains in Portland.
+Alexa skill that fetches the latest arrivals for TriMet buses and trains in Portland.

+> Tech Used: AWS Lambda, NodeJS, Gulp, TriMet API.

 [Alexa-PackWeight](https://github.com/davidmerrick/alexa-pack-weight)

-Alexa skill, written in NodeJS, that records my backpack weight to a Google Spreadsheet.
+Alexa skill that records my backpack weight to a Google Spreadsheet.

+> Tech Used: AWS Lambda, NodeJS, Gulp, Google Spreadsheets API.

 [AWS IoT button control of Sonos Speakers](https://youtu.be/xUQ8kxjlXlA)